,

 What are the symptoms of a bad water heater dip tube?

-So, how do I know if my water heater dip tube is bad?
+Wondering if your water heater dip tube is bad?

 How to replace a water heater dip tube: DIY instructions

-A dip tube is located at the top of the heater, where it is easy to approach for inspection, repair, or replacement.
+Replacing a water heater dip tube is a relatively simple DIY task that can help maintain the performance and efficiency of your water heater.
+It is located at the top of the heater, where it is easy to approach for inspection, repair, or replacement.

 To replace your broken water heater dip tube, you need a new tube, a garden hose to drain a unit, and tools such as the pipe wrench and the Teflon tape.

-Note: Do not apply heat to the hot or cold water connections to permanently damage the dip tube.
+Note: Do not apply heat to the hot or cold water connections as it can permanently damage the dip tube.
 You can also follow this wikihow.com guide.

 How different dip tube design solves sediment problem

-Bradford White, for example, uses the Hydrojet dip tube with a series of concentric "jet ports," to create turbulent action inside the tank.
-The primary purpose of these specially designed and located ports on the dip tube is to redirect the water flow with the dynamic action.
+Bradford White, for instance, uses a Hydrojet dip tube that features a series of concentric jet ports to create turbulent action inside the tank.
+The specially designed and located ports on the dip tube redirect the water flow with dynamic action.

-AO Smith utilizes the Dynaclean system with an innovatively designed dip tube made of long-lasting PEX cross-link polymer.
+AO Smith uses the Dynaclean system, which features a dip tube made of long-lasting PEX cross-link polymer.

 Rheem uses the Everkleen system.

-All manufacturers have a similar system for protection and enhancing performance; when water is drawn through the dip tube, turbulent action puts dissolved minerals and lime into suspension, preventing them from settling to the bottom of the tank and other elements.
+All manufacturers have similar systems to protect and enhance performance.
+When water is drawn through the dip tube, the turbulent action keeps minerals and lime in suspension, preventing them from settling at the bottom of the tank or on other elements.

 How long does a water heater dip tube last?